bixiou/interviews_cs/itws.md

 - How do you make your voting decision?
 Did you vote in the last election?
 [Yes:] For whom?
 Why did you vote for her/him?
 Why don't you like about (other candidate)?
 [No:] Why didn't you vote?
 What do you think of party A?
 B?
 C?
 - What things do you consider when voting?
 - Which parties could you see yourself voting for?
+- Do you agree: "The Treasury must act more assertively in international financial institutions to protect and advance U.S. national interests—and oppose those that do not."
+(Project 2025)